JustinCWeiler/raspi4-baremetal-playground/simple/README.md

 # Simple

-Simple program that blinks pin 21 forever.
+Simple program that blinks the act LED on and off a couple of times then returns to the bootloader.
-Mainly used to test things out.